ml6team/fondant/docs/getting_started.md

 Now that we have a pipeline, we can add components to it.
 Components are the building blocks of your pipeline.
 They are the individual steps that will be executed in your pipeline.
 There are 2 main types of components:

-- reusable components: These are components that are already created by the community and can be easily used in your pipeline.
+- **reusable components**: These are components that are already created by the community and can be easily used in your pipeline.
 You can find a list of reusable components [here](https://github.com/ml6team/fondant/tree/main/components).
 They often have arguments that you can set to configure them for your use case.

-- custom components: These are the components you create to solve your use case.
+- **custom components**: These are the components you create to solve your use case.
 A custom component can be easily created by adding a `fondant_component.yaml`, `dockerfile` and `main.py` file to your component subdirectory.
 The `fondant_component.yaml` file contains the specification of your component.
 You can find more information about it [here](https://github.com/ml6team/fondant/blob/main/docs/component_spec.md)

 Let's add a reusable component to our pipeline.
 We will use the `load_from_hf_hub` component to read data from huggingface.
 Add the following code to your `pipeline.py` file: